jasonumiker/eks-quickstart-immersion/README.md

       }
   )
   ```
+* CDK embeds in many of our best practices and is more opinionated than CloudFormation.
+It actually does more for you the less specific you are / the fewer parameters you give it.
+A good example is with the RDS database construct - unlike with CloudFormation, if you don't give it a password it instead creates one in Secrets Manager for you instead.
+The resulting CloudFormation is more complex the simpler the CDK code is as we give you our best practices by default at the CDK layer.
+You can override those by being more specific about what you want in your parameters.

 * Finally, CDK supports dynamic references back and forth even between AWS things and Kubernetes things.
 Here we're able to say "please fill in this Kubernetes Manifest with the name of a secret that will be randomly generated when the CDK makes the RDS database in question.
+These parameters/references are automatically completed by things like VSCode too (which I'll demo for you).
 This also means it knows the RDS needs to be created *before* the manifest:

 ```
 # Map in the secret for the ghost DB